AboutCodingBE/validation-excercise/evolution_1.md

 * For each device, fetch enough messages to see if all digital input/digital output combinations has been formed.
 * If not all the combinations have been formed, the sensor can be marked as 'invalid'.
 * Add the results to the already existing results.

+## Hints:
+* you might think that you need an actual database to do this.
+But you don't.
+Anything that resembles a database will do.
+In other words, you can use any datastructure and pretend it be a database.